Complete poker terminology: all poker terms

 Freezeout – it is one of the MTT tournament types where the player can make neither rebuy nor add-on.

-Full ring (10-max) – it is a table with more than 7 players (10 is maximum).
+Full ring (10-max) – it is a table with more than 7 players (10 is the maximum).

 Full-house – it is a poker combination that consists of a set and a pair.
 For example, 888TT or JJJ77, etc.

 Gambler – it is a professional successful poker player.
-Usually, gamblers play on the limits NL100 and higher with a stable winrate of 3-4 BB/100 and higher.
+Usually, gamblers play on the limits NL100 and higher with a stable win rate of 3-4 BB/100 and higher.

-Gambling addiction, gambling addict – it is an unhealthy dependency on the games (games of chance).
+Gambling addiction, gambling addict – it is an unhealthy dependency on games (games of chance).
 It is attended by an inadequate play with a money loss, social bonding loss and spiritual values loss.

 Grinder (rounder) – it is a player who plays a lot and beats his limit steadily.